Best fast pair headphones for your Android phone Android Central 2021

 - Sound is decent

 Both the Pixel Buds (2020) and the first-generation Pixel Buds feature Fast Pair support.
-However, the first-generation Pixel Buds are now discontinued and have been replaced by the true wireless Pixel Buds (2020), which is for the best.
+However, the first-generation Pixel Buds are discontinued and replaced by the true wireless Pixel Buds (2020), which is for the best.

 The biggest draw with the Pixel Buds (2020) is that they integrate super well with the Google Assistant and Android devices.
 You'll be able to call up the Assistant hands-free and via a tap and hold gesture on the earbuds themselves.
-You'll get Fast Pair, which allows you to quickly pair your Pixel Buds to your Android smartphone.
+You'll get Fast Pair, which allows you to pair your Pixel Buds to your Android smartphone quickly.

 The buds feature five hours of battery life on a single charge, with up to 24 hours with the charging case, which charges over USB-C and is wireless charging capable.
 The buds feature all of the standard battery life quotas and charging formats people have come to expect from true wireless earbuds.

 They're comfortable for most, but some may find them extremely uncomfortable since they use an integrated wing and bud design, and the wing can't be adjusted.
 This means that the wing sometimes gets pushed up against your ear.
-Sound quality is also good, though they lack some treble making them sound slightly hollow on certain tracks.
+The sound quality is also good, though they lack some treble making them sound hollow on certain tracks.